top of page

 Hydrobe® offers a pathway to reduce CO2 entering the atmosphere.
 The Hydrobe® process recycles carbon emissions into high-value outputs such as lipids, proteins, carbon rich biomass and fertilizer.

 Sugars can be fermented into products like hydrogen or ethanol, or used within the Hydrobe® process to substantially increase lipid production at minimal cost.
-Lipids are a feedstock into biodiesel, sustainable aviation fuel, and plastics and other polymer production processes.
+Lipids are a feedstock into renewable diesel, sustainable aviation fuel, and plastics and other polymer production processes.
 The biomass post lipid extraction is rich in protein, making it highly valuable as a food chain product.
 It also has potential value as a coal replacement for industrial processes and energy.

 Another use of the Hydrobe® output is fertilizer, as the microalgae extract contains plant nutrients and live soil bacteria in liquid form.
 It can be deployed as a seed coating and on fields using standard broadacre spray equipment.
 Broadacre trials in Brazil and Australia, whilst early stage, are promising for yield gain and increasing soil carbon levels.
 We expect to commence peer review and independent replication in the near term.